New Construction FAQs

 YES, Land is considered the same as cash.
 The appraisal of the “as-completed” project will determine the amount that land counts toward the total appraised value which determines down payment equity.

-Only enough equity to meet the FNMA (fannie mae) requirement plus the closing costs.
-Conventional loans require a down payment of 5% + closing costs come in the form of cash or land equity or a combination of the two.
+Down payment can come in the form of cash or land equity or a combination of the two.
 Each application is subject to lender review to determine the minimum down payment.

 The construction loan charges interest only on those dollars borrowed for the days borrowed.
 The loan will bill the client one week prior to the due date with the amount due.
 Each month as the loan principal grows, the interest payment also grows.
 Loan Estimates provided by the bank will give you average and high monthly payment estimates prior to closing your loan.

 You may be able to build, first, then sell your home and move one time.
-This question needs to be further examined by the bank and is somewhat dependent upon the client financial information.
-New Century Bank construction loans are often able to serve as a bridge loan, meaning a client may be eligible to stay in their existing home while the new home is being built.
+This question needs to be further examined by the bank and is somewhat dependent upon the client's financial information.
+New Century Bank construction loans can often serve as a bridge loan, meaning a client may be eligible to stay in their existing home while the new home is being built.

 The interest rate can be locked for the permanent mortgage after the home is complete, all the construction invoices are paid, a certificate of occupancy is issued and the appraiser has completed the final inspection.
 Interest Rates can be locked for 30 days without additional expense to the client.
 Longer rate locks are available at a cost.
 It is always better to wait and save the expense.